-FORMATS & METHODOLOGIES SESSION (in which demonstrated or discussed) SHORT DESCRIPTION TEACHING FORMATS A. Lectures 14 Traditional teaching format, particularly for large classes.
-Passive learning experience for students B. Tutorials 5 Small-group (5-10) discussion of a pre-set problem with tutor often posing questions to students C. Seminars 14 Combination of lecture/tutorial formats with 20-30 students and some presentations also by students D. Small-groups Multiple (see methodologies 11 & 13) Usually 5-10 students, to encourage students' articulation of ideas and increase their speaking confidence E. Flipped classroom 14 Requires advanced technology to enable in-depth, shared examination of pre-set topics in class
+FORMATS & METHODOLOGIES SESSION (in which demonstrated or discussed) SHORT DESCRIPTION TEACHING FORMATS A. Lectures 3 Traditional teaching format, particularly for large classes.
+Passive learning experience for students B. Tutorials 8 Small-group (5-10) discussion of a pre-set problem with tutor often posing questions to students C. Seminars 10 Combination of lecture/tutorial formats with 20-30 students and some presentations also by students D. Small-groups Multiple (see methodologies 11 & 13 below) Usually 5-10 students, to encourage students' articulation of ideas and increase their speaking confidence E. Flipped classroom 4, 6 Requires advanced technology to enable in-depth, shared examination of pre-set topics in class TEACHING METHODOLOGIES A. REFLECTIVE LEARNING

-TEACHING METHODOLOGIES A. REFLECTIVE LEARNING 2.
-Field trips 15 & 16 To expand students' understanding and experience of the legal aspects of particular environmental issue 3.
-Written feed-back on assignments 17 Can be summative (providing course result) or formative (indicating where student has done well and where improvement is needed) 4.
-Constructive verbal feed-back 8 In tutorials, seminars and sma groups, to promote development of ideas and collective understanding of concepts B. TEACHER-BASED 5.
-Guest lecturers 9 To provide expertise that is additional to that of the lecture (including form other disciplines than law) 6.
-Case studies 4 & 13 To provide a practical and contextual approach to understanding how particular areas of environmental law operate 7.
-Comparative law studies 9 To promote understanding of the different ways in which environmental law addresses similar issues across various jurisdictions 8.
-Films/videos 2A & 6 To complement discussion within class of the law related to a particular environmental issue 9.
-Electronic resources 14 To enhance lectures and seminars by displaying internet-sourced material (legislation etc.) during a class C. STUDENT - CENTRED 10.
-Small group drafting exercise 3 To improve students' understanding of basic concepts of environmental law (e.g., definition of "environment")
+T 1.
+Reflective journal 1 & 4 Similar to a diary.
+To record learning outcomes, issues needing clarification, etc. 2.
+Field trips 8 To expand students' understanding and experience of the legal aspects of 3.
+Written feed-back on assignments 10 particular environmental issues Can be summative (providing a course result) or formative (indicating where student has done well and where 4.
+Constructive verbal feed-back 5 and 8 improvement is needed) In tutorials, seminars and small groups, to promote development of ideas and collective understanding of concepts B. TEACHER-BASED 5.
+Guest lecturers 9 To provide expertise that is additional to that of the lecturer (including form other disciplines than law) 6.
+Case studies 6 To provide a practical and contextual approach to understanding how particular areas of environmental law operate 7.
+Comparative law studies 5 To promote understanding of the different ways in which environmental law addresses similar issues across various jurisdictions 8.
+Films/videos 4, 5 To complement discussion within class of the law related to a particular environmental issue 9.
+Electronic resources 10 To enhance lectures and seminars by displaying internet-sourced material (legislation etc.) during a class C. STUDENT - CENTRE D 10.
+Small group drafting exercise 10 To improve students' understanding of basic concepts of environmental law (e.g., definition of "environment") 11.
+Structured discussion (small group + report-back) 2 To allow students to debate specific points or issues and report back on their discussions

-11. Structured discussion (small group + report-back) 2B, 3 - 7, 10 To allow students to debate specific points or issues and report back on their discussions 12.
-Structured discussion (full class) 13 &16 In lecture or seminar, to enable discussion of a particular point or issue (while also providing some relief from the lecture format) 13.
-Unstructured ("free form") discussion 3,6 & 17 Minimal teacher supervision.
+12. Structured discussion (full class) 4, 6 In lecture or seminar, to enable discussion of a particular point or issue (while also providing some relief from the lecture format) 13.
+Unstructured ("free form") discussion 3 Minimal teacher supervision.
 Allows students to impose their own discipline upon their interactions within a small group of the full class 14.
-Brain-storming discussion 8 Similar to free form discussion, but focused on generating specific ideas on a particular subject (often with follow-up comparison in full class) D. RESEARCH SKILLS 15.
-Guided research exercise 8 & 11 To promote both legal research and presentation skills, either for individual students or by working in small teams 16.
-Role-play exercise 7 & 12 Particularly suited to mediation or negotiation processes.
+Brain-storming discussion 5 Similar to free form discussion, but focused on generating specific ideas on a particular subject (often with follow-up comparison in full class) D. RESEARCH SKILLS 15.
+Guided research exercise 6 To promote both legal research and presentation skills, either for individual students or by working in small teams 16.
+Role-play exercise 7 Particularly suited to mediation or negotiation processes.
 To allow students to develop presentational skills and to better understand the competing elements of environmental conflicts 17.
-Mooting 11 To learn the formalities involved in presenting legal submissions to a court and to develop skills in legal research 18.
+Mooting 10 To learn the formalities involved in presenting legal submissions to a court and to develop skills in legal research 18.
 Legal clinics 10 To develop practical skills such as drafting or written arguments or policy submissions, interviewing and representing clients.
 To provide hands-on experience in real legal cases.